z00logist/linguistics-thesaurus/Thesaurus/Studies/Types/Cognitive-Linguistics/Core/Cognitive-Linguistics.md

 Cognitive linguistics is a modern school of linguistic thought that emerged in the late 20th century.
 It argues that language reflects patterns of thought and that linguistic knowledge is part of general cognition.

-> **Evans and Green (2006):**
-> "Cognitive linguistics is the study of language in its cognitive function, where cognitive refers to the crucial role of intermediate informational structures in our encounters with the world."

 ## Key Principles